nklsdhbw/database-project/README.md

 - A [adminer](https://hub.docker.com/_/adminer/) instance to interact with the database.
 To connect with pgadminer use `PostgreSQL` as database system `postgres` as server, user and database and use `0609` as password.
 When you try to connect with `localhost` as server you won't be able to connect so please use `postgres`.

+## Troubleshooting

+If you are having problems with the application, check that the containers are running on the correct ports.
+When the containers were started, they may have already been occupied by other services, so they may be running on different ports.
+So shut down all containers, kill all processes running on ports 8000, 8080, 3000 & 5432 and rebuild the containers using docker compose up --build.

 ## Notes

 This web application for a library management system was developed by [Aref Hasan](https://github.com/aref-hasan), [Luca Mohr](https://github.com/Luca2732) and [Niklas Scholz](https://github.com/nklsdhbw) as a database project in the 4th semester @DHBW Mannheim.